-CNPGS plants are generation II power plants and are maintained and operated safely and efficiently; while, K-2 and K-3 are generation III power projects which are under construction.
-Training programs related to K-2 and K-3 basic and detailed design participation, K-2/K-3 Operation and Maintenance (O&M) and OEF were organized by PAEC to enhance the technical skills of its engineers and scientists.
+CNPGS houses generation II power plants which are maintained and operated safely and efficiently; while, K-2 and K-3 are generation III power plants.
+Training programs related to K-2 and K-3 basic and detailed design participation, Operation and Maintenance (O&M) and OEF were organized by PAEC to enhance the technical skills of its engineers and scientists.
 After going through afore mentioned training program, PAEC engineers and scientists participated in the design review process and contributed towards improvement in the plant design and documentation.